chrisdane/rfesom/README.md

 ```
 $ nohup Rscript runscript.demo1.r > runscript.demo1.r 2>&1 &
 ```
-so that the program runs in background and you can close close the connection when running a long job.
+so that the program runs in background and you can close the connection when running a long job.

 Three files are produced:
 1. \*transient\*.nc